eneepo/docs/content/en/kubernetes/storage/persistent-volume.md

 ```

 ### Imperative
-Now, let's see an example of how to create the same PersistentVolume using the imperative command:
+Example of how to create the same PersistentVolume using the imperative command:

 ```bash
 kubectl create pv example-pv --capacity=5Gi --access-modes=ReadWriteOnce --persistent-volume-reclaim-policy=Retain --storage-class=slow --host-path=/data/persistent_volume
 ```

-Different types of `accessModes`:
-- `ReadWriteOnce`: The volume can be mounted as read-write by a single node.
-- `ReadOnlyMany`: The volume can be mounted read-only by many nodes.
-- `ReadWriteMany`: The volume can be mounted as read-write by many nodes.

-These access modes define how the volume can be mounted by pods, and the choice depends on the specific requirements of your application.
-Keep in mind that not all storage types support all access modes, so you need to choose an appropriate storage class that provides the desired access mode based on your application's needs.